cyrraz/plothist/docs/CONTRIBUTING.rst

-   nox -l        # List all the defined sessions nox -s lint   # Run the linter only nox -s tests  # Run the tests only
+   nox -l        # List all the defined sessions nox -s lint   # Run the linter only nox -s tests  # Run the tests only nox -s docs   # Build the documentation and serve it locally nox -s docs --non-interactive # Build the documentation without serving it nox -s docs -- -b linkcheck # Check for broken links in the documentation